 Hobbies: I like woodworking, building stuff, backpacking (although I don’t get to that often), and anything in/on the water–as long as it is warm water (I am an east coast boy who is used to the Gulf Stream keeping the ocean warm).
 I also enjoy traveling.
 I’ve driven cross country 3 times (once by myself), traveled all over Europe, and I’ve been to Japan a few times.
 I like going dove hunting and shooting targets.

 Athletic background: sports?
 Not so much–it’s pretty evident when you see how quickly I become exhausted.
-I like skiing (water and snow) and once ran a water ski program at a Christian Camp in North Carolina in between my junior and senior year of college.
+I like skiing (water and snow), completed a good month at Flexx Labs, and once ran a water ski program at a Christian Camp in North Carolina in between my junior and senior year of college.
 Globo gym?
 It’s like an alien planet to me.
 I felt so lost so I never really went.

 Crossfit: I found CrossFit at the end of January 2011–I’d heard about it from a co-worker who talked about it as this “crazy work-out place” he visited and how he was sore for days thereafter.
 I Googled locations close to work, interviewed Jeremy (he passed the normal test) and I decided to come check out CFK for my “free” visit.
 It was then that I realized CrossFit is for me.
 I like CrossFit because I’m told exactly what I need to do and we are trained in how to do it–we are not just left to flounder on our own and make all kinds of dumb mistakes (although we still manage to make some when we don’t listen).
 Plus, you get to meet a tons of girls like Fran, Diane, Helen, Barbara, Angie, and the list goes on.
 Seriously though, there really is a sense of family at CFK.
 I am constantly encouraged by the people there–it’s awesome.